chrismachado/sdvanets/sumo_files/README.md

     SUMO configuration file.
 It link all files cited above

 > Be careful when you change some of this files, the synchronization with mininet-wifi can be affected.

+You can find more information about SUMO [here](https://www.eclipse.org/sumo/).